Sukhram Bishnoi: Political career

 He has served as member of house committee (Rajasthan Legislative Assembly) from 2014 to 2016 and is serving as member of house committee for a third term.

 He is a member of the Pradesh Congress Committee.

 Again in 2018, he won from Sanchore Constituency with a margin of around 20k votes.
-Currently, he is Minister of State Forest & Environment in Government of Rajasthan.
+He was Minister of State Forest & Environment in Government of Rajasthan during Congress Government.